23rd Infantry Division "Ferrara": Greco-Italian War

 At the beginning of Greco-Italian War on 28 October 1940, the Ferrara was stretched from Aoös valley to Mal Stugarë mount.
 It was ordered to advance in the Gjirokastër-Kalpaki-Ioannina direction.
 On 30 October 1940 the division entered a few hundred meters into a Greek territory near Kakavia and stopped at the Fitóki Potamós stream (a tributary of the Drino).
 Advancing by road it was able to capture the railroad junction at Kalpaki, but failed to dislodge the town's garrison.
 Greek resistance, initially weak, grew rapidly, and the Ferrara's advance came to a halt due to enemy resistance and the weather turning the few passable roads and trails into muddy traps.
 On 1–3 November a battle was fought on the division's right flank for control of the Mesovuni mountain chain, after which the outnumbered Greeks retreated to the Thyamis river.
 On 5 November 1940 Italian forces fought their way across the Thyamis and into the town of Chrisorrachi a few kilometres to the South of Kalpaki, but were stopped 500 metres from city center on 6 November 1940.

 The Greek, reinforced by aviation and artillery, counter-attacked on 6–7 November 1940 and on 10 November the defence of the Ferrara failed in several places.
-By 14 November parts of the division were nearly surrounded, and the Ferrare started to retreat on 16 November 1940.
+By 14 November parts of the division were nearly surrounded, and the Ferrara started to retreat on 16 November 1940.
 The division moved back to the Delvinaki-Fitóki Potamós line.
 Attacks and counter-attacks continued with the increasing odds against Italians, until the entire left flank of the Ferrara was defeated 20 November 1940.
 At this point, the remnants of division held only a small sliver of Greek territory near Vesania and were ordered to retreat from the increasingly untenable positions in the Pontikates area.
 On 26 November 1940 these positions were abandoned too and the remnants of the Ferrara were pushed southwards and out of Greece towards the Drino river.
 The division made a stand at Radat, but suffered a severe defeat there on 27 November 1940, and was relieved from front line duty by the 37th Infantry Division "Modena" on 3 December 1940.